uva-engineering-decision-analysis/Langley_Freddie/README.md

 <div align="center">Chaudhury, Arun, et al. “Clinical Review of Antidiabetic Drugs: Implications for Type 2 Diabetes Mellitus Management.”
 Frontiers in Endocrinology, Frontiers Media S.A., 24 Jan.
 2017, www.ncbi.nlm.nih.gov/pmc/articles/PMC5256065/.</br>

-<div align="center">Drug Prices have been provide by goodrx.com </br>
+Drug Prices have been provide by goodrx.com </br>

-<div align="center">You may ask, "what if my A1C is above 10%?
+You may ask, "what if my A1C is above 10%?
 The effectiveness listed above will not bring me to the clinical threshold?"
 The model will then add another drug to your treatment plan.
 For example, if your A1C is 11%, Metformin at best will decrease your A1C to 8.5%, the model will then add Insulin to your regimen. </br>
 <div align="left">

 ## Second Stage